bobbyseptianto/ecommerce_server/api_doc/api_doc.md

 **Update Cart**
 ----
-  Update a product data in cart based on its "id" on server.
+  Update quantity a product data in cart based on its "id" on server.

 * **URL**